MicrosoftDocs/win32/desktop-src/DirectShow/controlling-a-capture-graph.md

 ---
-Description: Controlling a Capture Graph ms.assetid: 'e7afafca-e993-4096-bad4-399ee6c67fe9'
+Description: Controlling a Capture Graph ms.assetid: e7afafca-e993-4096-bad4-399ee6c67fe9
-title: Controlling a Capture Graph
+title: Controlling a Capture Graph ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Controlling a Capture Graph

-The Filter Graph Manager's [**IMediaControl**](imediacontrol.md) interface has methods for running, stopping, and pausing the entire graph.
+The Filter Graph Manager's [**IMediaControl**](/windows/win32/Control/nn-control-imediacontrol?branch=master) interface has methods for running, stopping, and pausing the entire graph.
 If the filter graph has capture and preview streams, however, you probably want to control the two streams independently.
 For example, you might want to preview the video without capturing it.
-You can do this through the [**ICaptureGraphBuilder2::ControlStream**](icapturegraphbuilder2-controlstream.md) method.
+You can do this through the [**ICaptureGraphBuilder2::ControlStream**](/windows/win32/Strmif/nf-strmif-icapturegraphbuilder2-controlstream?branch=master) method.

 > [!Note]
 > This method does not work when capturing to an Advanced Systems Format (ASF) file.